oyranos-cms/oyranos-cms.github.io/wiki/XML_Plug-in_options.md

 -   based on W3C technology (Xforms, Dom ...)
 -   ajax based technology ((X)HTML, CSS and Javascript)

+[`KaiUweBehrmann`](/wiki/User%3AKaiUweBehrmann "wikilink")`: does not think it is a good idea to bring too many dependencies into the plug-in system. `

+-   slim XML footprint
 -   callback mechanism (possibly to pass the changed serialised widget layout, like a diff, to the callback)
 -   callback as C function or CTL for portability?
 -   easy separation of layout (widgets) from data (options)
     -   should work fairly good with XForms
+    -   a form is required on how to present the Oyranos options in XFORMS and an easy way to convert between both.
 -   widget set: tabs, groups, lists, choice list, sliders (range), buttons, check button, radio button, text box, drawing area
-    -   there shouldnt be a problem using interactive and non-inetactive widgets using AJAX technology
+    -   there shouldnt be a problem using interactive and non-interactive widgets using AJAX technology
     -   screenshots / forms selection
         -   currently I am exploring processors:
         -   [Firefox 2 +